 The questions on the household economy were typically answered by the household head or the head's spouse.
-Information was collected about household businesses (farm and nonfarm), non-business assets, and non-labor income.
-When this information is coupled with individual-level data on labor and non-labor income, we get a complete picture of the households' income from market-wage labor, self-employment, family businesses, informal sector activities, and non-labor income such as pensions, transfers and bonuses.
+Information was collected about household businesses (farm and non-farm), nonbusiness assets, and non-labor income.
+When this information is coupled with individual-level data on labor and non-labor income, we get a complete picture of the households' income from marketwage labor, self-employment, family businesses, informal sector activities, and non-labor income such as pensions, transfers and bonuses.

 The first phase of IFLS, which we use in this study, started several years prior to the economic crisis that hit Indonesia.
 The third phase, which we combine with the first to construct measures of income changes, was collected three years after the crisis.
-As a result, our study incorporates this tumultuous period in many Indonesians' lives.
+As a result, our study incorporates this tumultuous period in many Indonesians' lives, and possible effects of these events are discussed next.

-4. Descriptive results
+4. Descriptive results and economic context